Ernest Renan: Definition of nationhood

-Karl Deutsch (in "Nationalism and its alternatives") suggested that a nation is "a group of people united by a mistaken view about the past and a hatred of their neighbors."
+Karl Deutsch (in "Nationalism and its alternatives") wrote "'A Nation,' so goes a rueful European saying, 'is a group of persons united by a common error about their ancestry and a common dislike of their neighbors.'"
 This phrase is frequently, but mistakenly, attributed to Renan himself.
 He did indeed write that if "the essential element of a nation is that all its individuals must have many things in common", they "must also have forgotten many things.
 Every French citizen must have forgotten the night of St. Bartholomew and the massacres in the 13th century in the South."

 Renan believed "Nations are not eternal.
 They had a beginning and they will have an end.
 And they will probably be replaced by a European confederation".

 Renan's work has especially influenced 20th-century theorist of nationalism Benedict Anderson.